pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 Core Data Objects
 =================
-Ncdata uses Python objects to represent netCDF data, and allows the user to freely inspect and/or modify it, aiming to do this is the most natural and pythonic way.
+Ncdata uses Python objects to represent netCDF data, and allows the user to freely inspect and/or modify it, aiming to do this in the most natural and pythonic way.

 .. _data-model: